 Strong communication skills and good knowledge of English

 3 Required Documents – all documents in PDF format

 CV in English without picture, but with relevant proof of English language

 skills (if available like TOEFL etc.)

 Short essay of no more than a page; see section 4

 IMPORTANT: Submit your entire application as 1 single PDF document.

 Incomplete or incorrectly formatted applications will not be considered.

 4 Short Essay

 You are an advisor on political affairs at the Swiss Mission to the United Nations in New York.
-For a visit by the Federal Councillor of Foreign Affairs, you are asked to prepare a memorandum on the likely impact of the new American Administration on the United Nations, in particular with regards to the enforcement of human rights around the world.
-Keep your observations brief [max.
-1 page].
+For a visit by the Federal Councillor of Foreign Affairs, you are asked to prepare a memorandum on the role that the United Nations can and should play in the context of the crisis between Iran and the United States of America.

 Unfortunately, BLaw and BLE students won´t be able to receive credits for this class.